 With its oversize two-slider underarm vents, a two-slider back vent and magnetic clasps to hold open the fold-down dual-height collar, you ride cool and protected at the same time.
 As temps drop and when precipitation comes you’ll remain cozy and dry, too, because the adjustable Ultrasuede collar fits comfortably around your neck, even with varying base-layers.

 Additional features include flap covered hip-side water resistant zippers for fast access to your street pants, a hidden pass-thru port for an electric liner power cord, nine strategically placed everyday-useful pockets, a mini-carabiner helmet holder at the upper chest pocket, a highly water-resistant inner wallet/phone/iPod pocket, fit-adjustable ankle and wrist tabs, articulated knees, fit-adjustable waist tabs and an integrated stretch panel across the lower back.
 There’s also oversize 3M Scotchlite® reflective areas across the back, chest and ankles to enhance conspicuity in low light conditions.

 Over 30 standard color combinations give each R-3 a personalized style, and add-on options include Integrated Boot Raincovers, electrically heated and non-heated Chest Insulation and Impact Pads, an Emergency Medical Info Pocket, and detachable arm and thigh Map and Accessory Pockets.

-Six available body colors: black, grey, red, hi-viz lime yellow, tan, or cobalt blue.
-Six standard abrasion area colors: black, grey, red, hi-viz lime yellow, cobalt blue, or pink.
+Six available body colors: black, grey, hi-viz lime yellow, orange, oxblood or tan.
+Six standard abrasion area colors: black, grey, hi-viz lime yellow, cobalt blue, red, or pink.
 Machine washable.
 Men’s sizes 34 regular, 36–54 short, regular or long.
-Women’s sizes 2-20. and Imported.
+Women’s sizes 2-20 short, regular or long. and Imported.